 Those of us who are already immersed in the labrythine world of cryptocurrencies are aware of the headaches involved in transferring assets between various kinds of online platforms and hardware apparatus.

-What if, on the other hand, someone came along and offered a service which facilitated access to all of these platforms and technologies from one single digital identity?
+What if, instead, someone offered a service which facilitated access to all of this from one single digital identity?
 That, in a nutshell, is the headline proposition of the Essentia proposition – a Single Seed which will streamline access to a broad range of services.

 The overall project can be described as one that seeks to create a set of simplified, unified tools for users to manage their online IDs, assets and personal data.